stevelloyd/32views-site/_src/posts/2020-04-12-what-happened.md

     Date: 2020-04-12T16:07:22
     Tags: news

-I originally launched this project over a year ago, and hoped to be well underway by now, but sometimes 'best laid plans'...
+I originally launched this project over a year ago, and hoped to be well underway by now, but sometimes

+<blockquote cite="(with apologies to) Robert Burns">best laid Schemes...</blockquote>

 <!-- more -->